 Domain: E32 Authority Document

 Subproperty of: E89 Propositional Object.
-P67 refers to (is referred to by): E1 CRM Entity
+P67 refers to (is referred to by): E1 CRM Entity it lists for reference purposes.

-Scope note: This property documents a source (instance of E32 Authority Document) for an instance of E1 CRM
+Scope note: This property associates an instance of E32 Authority Document, with an instance of E1 CRM Entity which